Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-When we add x<sup>2</sup>+x<sup>5</sup> we do not have to reduce the set to zero to know what each per iteration amount is as it is the same as adding the two single calculations together.
+So when we add x<sup>2</sup>+x<sup>5</sup> we do not have to reduce the set to zero to know what each per iteration amount is as it is the same as adding the two single calculations together.

 <br /><br />